 If you’re looking for other technical writing courses on Coursera, you can find them here.

-Technical Writing Course by Emphasis
+4. Technical Course by Emphasis

 Emphasis is a learning company dedicated to offering business-writing consultants and writing trainers.
 The site offers various resources, courses, and services to help writers and companies develop better writing portfolios.